 In addition, these assistants can deliver personalized notes to a patient by analyzing their medical information and history.
 It is estimated that the virtual assistant market will reach $15.8 B in 2021 from $1.6B in 2015.
-Nuance, a company founded in 1992 claims that its virtual assistant is helping doctors serve patients better automating a doctor’s schedule for the day, patient’s problems, his/her summary and much more.
+Nuance, a company founded in 1992 claims that its virtual assistant is helping doctors serve patients better by automating a doctor’s schedule for the day, patient’s problems, his/her summary, and much more.

-AI has shown immense potential to help pharmaceutical industries, especially in their Research and Development process, particularly in areas like predicting treatment results, drug design and data pre-processing.
+AI has shown immense potential to help pharmaceutical industries, especially in their Research and Development process, particularly in areas like predicting treatment results, drug design, and data pre-processing.
 On the research side, algorithms like Convolutional Neural Networks have leveled up the process of drug design.

 For those of you who would like to have a hands-on experience of how these technologies work, we have created a program to check if a microscopic image of a cell is infected by malaria or not using a simple Convolutional Neural Network or a CNN